pearcej/pearcej.github.io/csc426/index.md

 ### Day 25: In class

-- Exam
+- Take Exam - this will likely take only half of the class period
-- work on issues
+- work on issues for the remainder of the class period

 ### Day 25: Before next class